RosettaCommons/documentation/rosetta_basics/file_types/file-types-list.md

-#List of file types used in Rosetta
+#List of file types in Rosetta
 ##Protein structure input/output formats
 * **PDB**: Standard file format for input/output of single protein structures.
 See information on PDB file requirements [[here|preparing-structures]].
 * **[[Silent file|silent-file]]**: Useful for input/output of large numbers of structures.